kimberly-222/Mortal_Kombat_Chat/Readme.md

+## Disclaimer
+This project is for **educational purposes only** as part of a university assignment.
+Mortal Kombat X and all related images, characters, and assets are trademarks of **Warner Bros.
+Interactive Entertainment** and **NetherRealm Studios**.
+No copyright infringement intended.

+Some images used in this project were sourced from Google Images and belong to their respective owners.
+No copyright infringement intended.

 # Mortal Kombat Chat - Online Gaming Lobby

 A distributed online gaming lobby system for Mortal Kombat X built using